particuleio/teks/README.md

 Kiam prevents pods from accessing EC2 instances IAM role and therefore using the instances role to perform actions on AWS.
 It also allows pods to assume specific IAM roles if needed.
 To do so `kiam-agent` acts as an iptables proxy on nodes.
 It intercepts requests made to EC2 metadata and redirect them to a `kiam-server` that fetches IAM credentials and pass them to pods.

-For security reasons, because Kiam needs to assume an IAM role that can assume other roles, it is best to run it on a dedicated node with specific IAM permission where no other workload are running and where there is no `kiam-agent` (because kiam-server need access to EC2 metadata).
-This is taken care of by default but it is customizable.
+Kiam is running with an IAM user and use a secret key and a access key (AK/SK).

 ### Addons that require specific IAM permissions